Impact of Iran conflict on emerging markets debt

 Should the conflict persist, its effects would constitute a multifaceted shock for EM, operating through three main channels: Energy; Trade routes, shipping and logistics; and EM vulnerability.
 How these channels interact will determine whether higher oil prices act as a stabilizer or a source of strain, producing varied outcomes across regions and sovereigns.
 If the conflict is sustained, years of macro adjustment mean many EM would enter this episode with stronger buffers, more credible policy frameworks and deeper local markets than in earlier cycles — making it less a test of systemic vulnerability and more one of differentiation.

-Kirstie Spence is a fixed income portfolio manager with 30 years of investment industry experience (as of 12/31/2025).
+Kirstie Spence is a fixed income portfolio manager and president of Capital Research and Management Company with 30 years of investment industry experience (as of 12/31/2025).
 She is the principal investment officer for the Capital Group Emerging Markets Local Currency Debt LUX Fund and serves on the Capital Group Management Committee.
 She holds a master's degree with honors in German and international relations from the University of St. Andrews, Scotland.

 Harry Phinney is a fixed income investment director with 20 years of industry experience (as of 12/31/2025).
 He holds an MBA in international business from Northeastern University, a master's degree in applied statistics and financial mathematics from Columbia University and a bachelor's degree in international political economy, graduating magna cum laude, from Northeastern University.